Working with ClientsDesign ResourcesWeb Design

 Test Different Designs

 You should create multiple design concepts to test with your target audience for feedback.
-Make sure to consider how people interact with your product or service, and try to design around those interactions.
-Try creating a few different versions of your designs to test which is most effective with your customers.
+Consider how people interact with your product or service, and try to design around those interactions.
+Try creating different versions of your designs to test which is most effective with your customers.

 Once you have a few different designs, you need to put them to the test.
-There are a few different ways that you can do this, but one of the best ways is to use A/B testing.
+There are a few other ways to do this, but one of the best ways is to use A/B testing.
 This involves showing two different versions of your design to two other groups of users and seeing which one performs better.

 Offer Help to Customers when Possible